 - open studio event

 - connecting with local individuals or organisations such as the Architectural Association at Hooke Park, the nearby primary or secondary school, participation in local events – agricultural show, village fete, arts centre

 - skill sharing sessions with the local artists and their families

-- Giving a talk about their practice at a Bridport venue with Force8 Collective – a group including a performance artist, sculptor, curator, writer, socially engaged artist, video maker and sound artist.
+- giving a talk about their practice at a Bridport venue with Force8 Collective

-Residents will also be asked to write an entry for the Mothership Tumblr blog about their work during or just after the residency.
-This aims for a cross-fertilisation of ideas around this context with the diverse artists who have been on site at different times.
-We invite you to post the blog yourself.
+Residents are asked to write a post for the Mothership Tumblr blog.
+This enables a cross-fertilisation between the diverse artists who have been resident at different times.

 Anna Best has previously curated a project in the area in 2011 – “Road For The Future”, in which invited artists had self directed residencies over a period of one year.
 These included Adam Chodzko, Judith Dean, Anna Lucas, Ella Gibbs and Amy Plant.
 She is currently working with Hester Schofield and others as Force 8 presenting Mothership artist’s talks at Bridport Arts Centre.
 Force 8 have previously presented “Mission Space” at West Bay Methodist Chapel summer 2016, a camping convention summer 17 at the Mothership and “Provocation, Performance, Discussion” a symposium event at Hooke Park November 17.

-Residents will live and work in a large, purpose-built ‘eco-studio’; timber frame and straw bales with wood fired heating, kitchenette, and a compost toilet and shower.
-The studio is located next door to Anna’s studio and a family home with children and several animals.
+Residents live and work in a large, purpose-built ‘eco-studio’; timber frame and straw bales with wood fired heating, kitchenette, and a compost toilet and shower.
+The studio is located in the same building as Anna’s studio, and next door to a family house.
 The studio space is one large room, so can house an individual, couple or potentially a family, we have hosted a group of 5.
-There are no neighbours and lots of outside space.
+There is lots of outside space.
 Children are very welcome.